List of X-Men film series characters: Marie D'Canto / Rogue

-Victor Creed/Sabretooth
+Victor Creed / Sabretooth

-Victor Creed/Sabretooth (played by Tyler Mane in X-Men and Deadpool and Wolverine, and by Liev Schreiber in X-Men Origins: Wolverine) is a mutant with feral qualities, including claws and sharp teeth, as well as enhanced senses, strength, reflexes, and a regenerative healing factor.
-He has been a member of the Brotherhood as well as Team X.
+Victor Creed / Sabretooth (portrayed by Tyler Mane in X-Men and Deadpool and Wolverine, and by Liev Schreiber in X-Men Origins: Wolverine) is a mutant with feral qualities, including claws and sharp teeth, as well as enhanced senses, strength, reflexes, and a regenerative healing factor.
+He has been a member of the Brotherhood and Team X.

 Sabretooth is first seen as a member of the Brotherhood in X-Men (2000) attacking Rogue and Wolverine in the Canadian wilderness.
 He later fought Storm in a train station, and supposedly died fighting Wolverine on the Statue of Liberty.
-He is revealed to be alive in X-Men: The Official Game, but is killed by Wolverine.
-He also appears in the non-canon X2: Wolverine's Revenge.
+He is revealed to be alive in X-Men: The Official Game (voiced by Tyler Mane), but is killed by Wolverine.
+He also appears in the non-canon X2: Wolverine's Revenge, voiced by Fred Tatasciore.

 In X-Men Origins: Wolverine (2009), Sabretooth is revealed as the half-brother of James Howlett/Wolverine.
-After Wolverine killed their father Thomas Logan, the two boys left their home.
-They fought and lived through many historical wars including the American Civil War and Vietnam War, before joining William Stryker's black ops team, Team X. Wolverine eventually left the team, but Victor continued on.
-Victor was tasked to trick Wolverine into getting the Adamantium bonding process.
-The two eventually worked together to defeat Wade Wilson/Weapon XI, their former teammate.
+After Wolverine kills their father, Thomas Logan, the two boys leave their home.
+They fight and live through many historical wars, including the American Civil War and the Vietnam War, before joining William Stryker's black ops team, Team X. Wolverine eventually leaves the team, but Victor stays on and is tasked with tricking Wolverine into undergoing the Adamantium bonding process.
+The two eventually work together to defeat Wade Wilson/Weapon XI, their former teammate.

-Tyler Mane reprised the role in Deadpool and Wolverine (2024) where he works with Cassandra Nova in the Void.
+Tyler Mane reprised the role in Deadpool and Wolverine (2024), where he works with Cassandra Nova in the Void.
 He is quickly decapitated by Wolverine.

-Mortimer Toynbee/Toad
+Mortimer Toynbee / Toad

-Mortimer Tonybee/Toad (played by Ray Park in X-Men, Evan Jonigkeit in Days of Future Past, and Daniel Medina Ramos in Deadpool & Wolverine) is a mutant with toad-like qualities, including a prehensile tongue, wall crawling, and the ability to spit slime and jump great distances.
+Mortimer Toynbee / Toad (portrayed by Ray Park in X-Men, Evan Jonigkeit in Days of Future Past, and Daniel Medina Ramos in Deadpool & Wolverine) is a mutant with toad-like qualities, including a prehensile tongue, wall crawling, and the ability to spit slime and jump great distances.

 Toad is first introduced as a British member of the Brotherhood of Mutants.
-He is killed by Storm during the final battle when struck with lightning and flung into the Hudson river.
+During the final battle, Storm strikes him with lightning and flings him into the Hudson River, killing him.
+But right before she does, Storm delivers a line that has become infamous as one of the series's worst: "Do you know what happens to a toad when it’s struck by lightning?
+The same thing that happens to everything else."

 In Days of Future Past, Toad is shown as a prisoner of Stryker in Vietnam before being freed by Mystique.
-He is seen working at a restaurant later in the film.
+He is later seen working at a restaurant.

 A variant of Toad is a member of Cassandra Nova's gang in the Void.

-Bobby Drake/Iceman
+Bobby Drake / Iceman

-Bobby Drake/Iceman (played by Shawn Ashmore) is a mutant with the power of cryokinesis.
+Bobby Drake / Iceman (portrayed by Shawn Ashmore) is a mutant with the power of cryokinesis.
 He is originally a student of the Xavier Institute, before later joining the X-Men.